Chekunin/1inch-testtask/README.md

 A REST API backend for Uniswap V2 swap estimation that calculates output amounts based on current pool reserves.

 ## How to run
+Change the variable `INFURA_URL` in `.env` file according to your Infura project ID.

 You can run with docker:
 ```bash
 docker compose up --build